 The Board of Directors has concluded that Mr. Intrieri should remain on the Board of Directors and has recommended that he serve an additional term.
-The Board of Directors believes Mr. Intrieri's significant financial, executive management and board of directors' experience, as well as familiarity with master limited partnerships and other corporate transactions will benefit the Board of Directors' decision-making process.
+The Board of Directors believes Mr. Intrieri's significant financial, corporate transactions, executive management and board of directors' experience will benefit the Board of Directors' decision-making process.

-MARTIN B. MCNAMARA, age 68, U.S. citizen, has served as a director of the Company since 1994.
-Mr. McNamara is a retired Partner of the law firm of Gibson, Dunn & Crutcher LLP and has served as a member of the firm's executive, finance, planning and compensation committees, as well as a Partner-in-Charge of the firm's Texas practice.
-During the past ten years and prior to his retirement in 2010, Mr. McNamara was in the private practice of law.
-He served as Ex Officio Trustee and Ex Officio Member of the Executive Committee of St. Mark's School of Texas from 2002 to 2014.
-Mr. McNamara has also served as the chair of the Corporate Counsel Section of the State Bar of Texas and is a lifetime fellow of the Texas Bar Foundation.
-He received his Bachelor of Arts degree from Providence College in 1969 and his law degree from Yale Law School in 1972.
+MARTIN B. MCNAMARA, age 69, U.S. citizen, has served as a director of the Company since 1994.
+Mr. McNamara is a retired Partner of the law firm of Gibson, Dunn & Crutcher LLP, where he served as a member of the firm's executive, finance, planning and compensation committees, as well as a Partner-in-Charge of the firm's Texas

 The Board of Directors has concluded that Mr. McNamara should remain on the Board of Directors and has recommended that he serve an additional term.
 Mr. McNamara is an attorney by education with extensive management experience with energy companies and experience as a lawyer representing energy clients.
-Mr. McNamara was on the board of Transocean from 1994 until the merger with GlobalSantaFe Corporation in November 2007.
 His institutional knowledge of the Company combined with his professional experience aids the Board of Directors in reviewing strategic decisions for the Company.

-SAMUEL J. MERKSAMER, age 35, U.S. citizen, has served as a director of the Company since 2013.
-Mr. Merksamer is a Managing Director of Icahn Capital LP, a subsidiary of Icahn Enterprises L.P., where he has been employed since 2008.
-From 2003 until 2008, Mr. Merksamer was an analyst at Airlie Opportunity Capital Management.
-He is a director of Navistar International Corp (NYSE: NAV) (since 2012), Hertz Global Holdings, Inc. (NYSE: HTZ) (since 2014), Transocean Partners LLC (NYSE: RIGP) (since 2014), and Cheniere Energy, Inc. (NYSE: DKO) (since 2015).
-He previously served as a director of Hologic Inc mor 2013 to 2016, Talisman Energy Inc. from 2013 to 2015, CVR Refining, LP, from 2012 to 2014, CVR Energy, Inc. from 2012 to 2014, American Railcar Industries, Inc. from 2011 to 2013, Dynegy Inc. from 2011 to 2012, Viskase Companies, Inc. from 2010 to 2014, and PSC Metals Inc. from 2009 to 2012.
-CVR Refining, CVR Energy, American Railcar Industries, Federal-Mogul, Viskase Companies and PSC Metals each are indirectly controlled by Carl C. Icahn.
-Mr. Icahn also has or previously had a non-controlling interest in Dynegy, Hologic, Talisman Energy, Navistar, Hertz and Cheniere Energy through the ownership of securities.
+SAMUEL J. MERKSAMER, age 36, U.S. citizen, has served as a director of the Company since 2013.
+Mr. Merksamer was a Managing Director of Icahn Capital LP, a subsidiary of Icahn Enterprises L.P., from 2008 to 2016.
+From 2003 to 2008, Mr. Merksamer was an analyst at Airlie Opportunity Capital Management.
+He is a director of Navistar International Corp (NYSE: NAV) (since 2012), Ferrous Resources Limited (since 2012), Hertz Global Holdings, Inc. (NYSE: HTZ) (since 2014), Cheniere Energy, Inc. (NYSE: LNG) (since 2015) and American International Group, Inc. (NYSE: AIG) (since 2016).
+Mr. Merksamer previously served as a director of Transocean Partners LLC from 2014 to 2016, Hologic Inc. from 2013 to 2016, Talisman Energy Inc. from 2013 to 2015, CVR Refining GP, LLC, the general partner of CVR Refining, LP, from 2012 to 2014, CVR Energy, Inc. from 2012 to 2014, American Railcar Industries, Inc. from 2011 to 2013, Dynegy Inc. from 2011 to 2012, Viskase Companies, Inc. from 2010 to 2013, Federal-Mogul Holdings Corporation from 2010 to 2014, and PSC Metals Inc. from 2009 to 2012.
+Ferrous Resources Limited, CVR Refining, CVR Energy, American Railcar Industries, Federal-Mogul, Viskase Companies and PSC Metals are each indirectly controlled by Carl C. Icahn.
+Mr. Icahn also has or previously had a non-controlling interest in Dynegy, Hologic, Talisman Energy, Navistar, Hertz Global Holdings, Cheniere Energy, Transocean Ltd., Transocean Partners LLC and American International Group, Inc. through the ownership of securities.
 Mr. Merksamer received an A.B. in Economics from Cornell University in 2002.

 The Board of Directors has concluded that Mr. Merksamer should remain on the Board of Directors and has recommended that he serve an additional term.
-The Board of Directors believes that Mr. Merksamer's expertise in finance, including master limited partnerships, aids the Board of Directors in reviewing financial strategies for the Company.
+The Board of Directors believes that Mr. Merksamer's expertise in finance aids the Board of Directors in reviewing financial strategies for the Company.